Academic Related Policies (Also see Undergraduate & Graduate Academic Catalogs)

 Equal Opportunity and Diversity

 The University of Scranton is a Catholic, Jesuit University in the liberal arts tradition, serving primarily undergraduate men and women.
-We are committed to a policy of equal opportunity in employment and education without regard to race, color, national origin, sex, disability, religion, age, veteran status, gender identity or expression, sexual orientation, or other status protected by law.
+We are committed to a policy of equal opportunity in employment and education without regard to race, color, national origin, sex, disability, religion, age, veteran status, gender identity or expression, sexual orientation, ancestry, pregnancy, genetic information, or other status protected by law.
 The University reaffirms and endorses the goals of equal education and employment opportunity consistent with the law and firmly rooted in its values and policies.

 The University of Scranton is committed to recruiting a diverse faculty, staff, and student body embracing an inclusive campus community which values the expression of differences in ways that promote excellence in teaching, learning, personal development, and institutional success.
 The University of Scranton is an Equal Opportunity Employer/Educator.
 The University of Scranton fully complies with the letter and spirit of applicable laws, statutes and regulations that govern equal opportunity, diversity and non-discrimination efforts.